tiran/pysha3/README.txt

  - Solaris 10 (Oracle Solaris Studio 12.3) on SPARC (big endian)
  - AIX (XLC 12.1) on PowerPC (big endian)

-Thank you very much to Trend Nelson for the SnakeBite network.
+Thank you very much to Trent Nelson for the Snakebite network.

 Usage